wmjordan/Codist/README.md

   **Note**: There is a known issue in _Codist_ that if you change the theme of Visual Studio, you may have to restart it to make syntax highlight settings to work properly.

-  From version 4.5 on, it is possible to load only part of the syntax preset or backup theme by unchecking check boxes under _Load following parts when importing themes_.
+  It is possible to load only part of the syntax preset or backup theme by unchecking check boxes under _Load following parts when importing themes_.

   The following screenshots of the `TestPage.cs` file in the source code project demonstrates possible syntax highlight effects in the Light theme.